basp-group/Faceted-HyperSARA/pyxis_ms2mat/ReadMe.md

  ../data/cyga/dataset2/
  ../data/cyga/datasetn/
 ```
-In `imaging/main_input_imaging.m`, the user should provide the nametags of the different sets in a cell as input to combine the data sets during imaging.
+**Note:** In `./Faceted-Hyper-SARA/imaging/main_input_imaging.m`, the user should provide the nametags of the different sets in a cell as input to combine the data sets during imaging.
 ```bash
 datasetNames = {'dataset1', 'dataset2','datasetn'};
 ```